-The Company has an audit committee comprised of Albert A. Thiess, Jr. (Chairperson), John Sanderson and Dean Comand.
-All of whom are financially literate.
-Each are independent directors as they do not have involvement in the day-to-day operations of the Company and fulfill the independence requirements for audit committee members as established by the NYSE MKT.
 The audit committee is a key component of the Company's commitment to maintaining a higher standard of corporate responsibility.
+This committee consists of Albert A. Thiess Jr., Dean Comand and John Sanderson, all of whom are financially literate (see biographies under "Nominees" section above) and independent as per the independence standards of the NYSE Amex in the United States of America and as per the standards of NI 58-101 in Canada (each are independent directors as they do not have involvement in the day-to-day operations of the Company).

-The audit committee assists our board of directors in its oversight of the company's accounting and financial reporting processes and the audits of the company's financial statements, including (i) the quality and integrity of the company's financial statements, (ii) the company's compliance with legal and regulatory requirements, (iii) the independent auditors' qualifications and independence and (iv) the performance of the company's internal audit functions and independent auditors, as well as other matters which may come before it as directed by the board of directors.
-Further, the audit committee, to the extent it deems necessary or appropriate, among its several other responsibilities, shall:

-- be responsible for the appointment, compensation, retention, termination and oversight of the work of any independent auditor engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company; - discuss the annual audited financial statements and the quarterly unaudited financial statements with management and, if necessary the independent auditor prior to their filing with the SEC in the Company's Annual Report on Form 10-K and Quarterly Reports on Form 10-Q; - review with the company's financial management on a periodic basis (a) issues regarding accounting principles and financial statement presentations, including any significant changes in the company's selection or

-- application of accounting principles, and (b) the effect of any regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements of the company; - monitor the Company's policies for compliance with federal, state, local and foreign laws and regulations and the Company's policies on corporate conduct; - maintain open, continuing and direct communication between the board of directors, the committee and both the company's independent auditors and its internal auditors; and - monitor our compliance with legal and regulatory requirements, with the authority to initiate any special investigations of conflicts of interest, and compliance with federal, state and local laws and regulations, including the Foreign Corrupt Practices Act.
+The audit committee assists our Board in its oversight of the Company's accounting and financial reporting processes and the annual audits of the Company's financial statements, including (i) the quality and integrity of the Company's financial statements, (ii) the Company's compliance with legal and regulatory requirements in both Canada and the United States of America, (iii) the independent auditors' qualifications and independence, and (iv) the performance of the Company's internal audit functions and independent auditors, as well as other matters which may come before it as directed by the Board.
+Further, the audit committee, to the extent it deems necessary or appropriate, among its several other responsibilities, shall: (1) be responsible for the appointment, compensation, retention, termination and oversight of the work of any independent auditor engaged for the purpose of preparing or issuing an audit report or performing other audit, review or attest services for the Company; (2) discuss the annual audited financial statements and the quarterly unaudited financial statements with management and, if necessary the independent auditor prior to their filing with the SEC in the Company's Annual Report on Form 10-K and Quarterly Reports on Form 10-O; (3) review with the Company's financial management on a periodic basis (a) issues regarding accounting principles and financial statement presentations, including any significant changes in the company's selection or application of accounting principles, and (b) the effect of any regulatory and accounting initiatives, as well as off-balance sheet structures, on the financial statements of the company; (4) monitor the Company's policies for compliance with federal, state, local and foreign laws and regulations and the Company's policies on corporate conduct; (5) maintain open, continuing and direct communication between the Board, the committee and both the company's independent auditors and its internal auditors; and (6) monitor our compliance with legal and regulatory requirements and compliance with federal, state and local laws and regulations, including the Foreign Corrupt Practices Act.